subh93/fooddeliveryapp/README.md

 # fooddeliveryapp
-This is the MERN stack food delivery project.
-The purpose of this project is to register and login as a customer, add to cart your yummy menus, pay and check the order.

-The customer can create a new account and login their account quickly.
-After that, they can add the items to "Add To Cart".
-Quantity and Variety are also available.
-Then, the order will be listed in the "Order" section.

-This is the very basic code and there are scope of improvment.
-Will updated soon!!!!!
+○ I developed a food delivery web application using the MERN stack.
+○ The application allows customers to register and login, browse menus, add items to their cart, and checkout securely.
+○ Customers can quickly create an account, login, and view their order history.
+○ The application also includes features such as quantity and variety selection, with all orders being listed in the order section